-European sales of minicars were down by a third in 2020, which translates to nearly 400,000 fewer sales and means the segment loses market share as the overall market is down 24%.
-As a result, this segment now makes up 6.8% of the total European car market, down from 7.7% last year.
-And their share is expected to shrink further in coming years, as manufacturers are pulling out of this segment or switching their models to EV-only.
-This is a result of increasing costs to comply with stricter safety and especially emissions standards, which makes minicars nearly unprofitable, especially considering that for most models from European brands this is the only market.
+Minicars continue to outperform the overall European car market in 2021, with sales up 5% in a market down 2%.
+In Q4 of 2021, the minicar segment is down 20% while the overall market is down 24%.
+This segment now makes up 7.3% of the total European car market, up from 6.8% last year.
+However, their share is expected to return to a decline in coming years, as manufacturers are pulling out of this segment or switching their models to EV-only.
+This is a result of increasing costs to comply with stricter safety and especially emissions standards, which makes minicars nearly unprofitable, especially considering that for most models from European brands this is their only market.

 Car sales statistics are from the following countries: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 Sources: Manufacturers, ANDC, JATO Dynamics.